Grinnell Glacier Trailhead hikers navigate rocky ledges beside a waterfall along Glacier National Park’s Grinnell area.

 • NPS entrance passes page — 2026 fee structure and America the Beautiful pass pricing

-• Great Smoky Mountains superintendent order prohibiting bear spray
+• Great Smoky Mountains Superintendent’s Compendium and NPS hiking-safety guidance on bear spray

 • Peer-reviewed research on bear spray effectiveness (Herrero et al., Journal of Wildlife Management)